 The Society for Army Historical Research Essay Prize Competition Rules

 Submitted essays must be about the History of the British Army or of the Land Forces of the Empire or Commonwealth.
 For the purposes of this competition, this subject area includes any aspect of the Army and its activities, including reserve or auxiliary units, (Militia, Yeomanry, Fencibles, Volunteers or Home Guard) or the land forces of the Crown, or the offices and institutions which supported them.
-Candidates may also deal with the same material in respect of the armies of the countries of the British Empire/ Commonwealth including forces maintained by non-Crown bodies within the Empire, such as the Honourable East India Company, or forces allied to and forming an integral part of the land forces operating on behalf of the Crown (North America Indians, for example).
+Candidates may also deal with the same material in respect of the armies of the countries of the British Empire/Commonwealth including forces maintained by non-Crown bodies within the Empire, such as the Honourable East India Company, or forces allied to and forming an integral part of the land forces operating on behalf of the Crown (North American indigenous peoples, for example).

 Length and Content